bryant1410/surfiki-refine-elasticsearch/README.md

 ###What is Refine?

-Originally designed to work with Elasticsearch indices and API.
+Designed to work with Elasticsearch indices and API.
 Refine allows you to take an input stream, transform and or manipulate it for your needs, then output it in a variety of formats.

-With the variety of uses of Elasticsearch being seen in the its ecosystem (Search, Data Stores, API), a powerful and extensible processing tier was needed to meet Intridea’s needs.
+With the variety of Elasticsearch uses seen within its ecosystem (Search, Data Stores, API), a powerful and extensible processing tier was needed to meet Intridea’s needs.
 Our belief, is this can fit in to your Elasticsearch environment as well.
 And in turn, provide you with additional transformation and or manipulation capabilities.

 At its heart, Refine is a collection of scripts, written by you in Python.